awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 ## The bootstrapping template contract<a name="bootstrapping-contract"></a>

-The requirements of the bootstrapping stack depend on the stack synthesizer being used\.
+The requirements of the bootstrapping stack depend on the stack synthesizer in use\.
 If you write your own stack synthesizer, you have complete control of the bootstrap resources that your synthesizer requires and how the synthesizer finds them\.
 This section describes the expectations that the `DefaultStackSynthesizer` has of the bootstrapping template\.

 ### Versioning<a name="bootstrapping-contract-versioning"></a>